HorizenOfficial/developer-horizen-global/docs/introduction/Base-App.rst

 Data in a sidechain is meant to be represented as a Box.
 That data is kept “closed” by a Proposition, and can be opened (i.e. "spent") only with the Proposition’s Secret(s).
 The Sidechain SDK offers two different Box types: Coin Box and non-Coin Box.

 A Coin Box contains ZEN.
 A Non-Coin box does not contain ZEN, and represents a unique entity that can be transferred between different owners.
-Examples of a Coin box are RegularBox and ForgingBox.
+Examples of a Coin box are ZenBox and ForgingBox.
 A Coin Box can add custom data to an object that represents coins, i.e. an object that holds an intrinsic, defined value.
 For example, a developer would extend a Coin Box to manage a time lock on a UTXO, e.g. to implement smart contract logic.

 A Box represents an entity in the blockchain,  and all operations, such as create/open, are performed on it.
 Any Box contains a BoxData, which holds all the properties of that specific entity, such as value, proposition address, and any custom data.